truggeri/hugo-blog/content/posts/adding-vue.md

 ## What I learned

-I leared a lot about the structure of [`webpack.config.js`](https://webpack.js.org/concepts/configuration/).
-I also leanred a little bit about [component registration](https://vuejs.org/v2/guide/components-registration.html) in Vue.
+I learned a lot about the structure of [`webpack.config.js`](https://webpack.js.org/concepts/configuration/).
+I also learned a little bit about [component registration](https://vuejs.org/v2/guide/components-registration.html) in Vue.

 ## What comes next

 Add more components that do something with an API.
 Hopefully I can write a small app to host somewhere that can be interacted with via a component.

-{% include vue-script.html %}